monarch-initiative/gpsea/docs/user-guide/input-data.rst

   >>> from gpsea import _overwrite

-Each GPSEA analysis starts with ingest of the genotype and phenotype data.
+Each GPSEA analysis starts with the ingest of genotype and phenotype data.
-We need to standardize the HPO terms, remove redundancies, annotate the variants with respect to genes and transcripts.
+There are many things to be done.
+We need to check the HPO terms to point out any logical inconsistencies or to remove redundancies, annotate the variants with respect to genes and transcripts, or check uniqueness of the identifiers of the cohort members.
-Additionally, most analyses need an information about the transcript and protein sequence of the target gene(s).
+Additionally, most GPSEA analyses need an information about the "anatomy" of the transcript and/or protein corresponding to the gene(s) of interest.

 This section will explain how to ingest the phenopackets, how to persist the cohort for later, to save the preprocessing time,